Lawrence Kasdan: Franchise writing (1980s–2010s)

 Kasdan launched his directing career after writing The Empire Strikes Back, and was uninterested in writing another Star Wars movie.
 But Lucas had supported him on Body Heat as an uncredited producer, so when Lucas asked him to write the screenplay for the third chapter (then titled Revenge of the Jedi), Kasdan felt obliged to repay him.

 He spent the summer of 1981 co-writing the shooting script with Lucas (based on a story by Lucas).
 "In both the Star Wars movies it's really George's story," Kasdan said.
 "I came into Empire after there was already a draft.
 On Jedi, George had done a draft, which we changed radically.
 Then he and I really collaborated on the script."

 Return of the Jedi came out on May 25, 1983, and made $475 million.
 Lucas had already publicly spoken about making both a prequel and sequel trilogy; the prequels he wrote and directed himself 20 years later, and the Walt Disney Company made episodes 7 through 9 after it purchased Lucasfilm in 2012.
 In 1981, Kasdan surmised that "they'll probably shoot the before-Luke trilogy next, about young Darth and young Ben.
 But with George, you can't be sure.
 For myself, I can only say this will be my last Star Wars movie.
 On the other hand, you never know.
 I didn't think I'd be working on this one."
-During the Star Wars prequels' development, Lucas constantly approached Kasdan to help him write them, but Kasdan resisted returning to the franchise, opining that Lucas should do the prequels as he wished given the creative clashes Lucas had with him, Kershner and Richard Marquand during the original trilogy's development.
-But Lucas thought it would be great for Kasdan to take a second pass at the screenplays.
+During the Star Wars prequels' development, Lucas constantly approached Kasdan to help him write them, but Kasdan resisted returning to the franchise, opining that Lucas should do the prequels as he wished given the creative clashes Lucas had with him, Kershner and Richard Marquand during the original trilogy's development, despite that Lucas thought it would be great for Kasdan to take a second pass at the screenplays.